nataliakoliou/NLP-Various-Implementations/README.md

 * Matplotlib: ```pip install matplotlib```
 * PrettyTable: ```pip install prettytable```

-**Alternatively:** you can download [requirements.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/requirements.txt) and run ```pip install -r requirements.txt```, to automatically install all the packages needed to reproduce my project on your own machine.
+**Alternatively:** you can download [requirements-1b.txt](https://github.com/nataliakoliou/NLP-Various-Implementations/blob/main/Assignment-1/requirements-1b.txt) and run ```pip install -r requirements-1b.txt```, to automatically install all the packages needed to reproduce my project on your own machine.

 **```>```** The text file used in this project consists of short news articles in English from the Wall Street Journal: [wsj_untokenized.txt](https://github.com/nataliakoliou/NLP-Various-Implementations/blob/main/Assignment-1/wsj_untokenized.txt).
 Please note that in order to run the code, you should have this text file in your local folder.